The psychological dimension of aging that often gets overlooked

 These effects remained consistent across gender, length of follow-up, and world region.

-To put this in perspective: meta-analytic data from 148 prospective studies found that being socially connected increases odds of survival by 50%.
+To put this in perspective: data from 148 prospective studies found that being socially connected increases odds of survival by 50%.

 Social Isolation vs. Loneliness